90% of mutual funds follow an active investing style.

 - Nifty Next 50

-Index funds minimise portfolio risk by investing in multiple stocks across different sectors.
+Index funds minimize portfolio risk by investing in multiple stocks across different sectors.

 The best part is that your portfolio is protected from the underperformance of any single stock because some other stocks in the index will be performing well.
 This way, you can expect a more stable return on your investment if the overall market is going up.

-If you’re looking for high risk high return funds then you may research equity funds that may perform better than the overall market.
+But if you’re looking for high-risk high-return then you should research equity mutual funds that may perform better than the overall market.

 #1.
 Nifty Index Funds – Nifty index funds track the performance of the Nifty 50 index.
-This is similar to investing in Nifty, which consists of the top 50 companies listed on the National Stock Exchange.
+This is similar to investing in Nifty, which consists of the top 50 companies listed on the National Stock Exchange (NSE).

 #2.
 Sensex Index Funds – Sensex index funds track the performance of the Sensex 30.
-Here you invest in the top 30 companies listed on the Bombay Stock Exchange.
+Here you invest in the top 30 companies listed on the Bombay Stock Exchange (BSE).

 #3.
 Sectoral Index Funds – Sectoral index funds track the performance of a specific sector, such as banking, technology, or healthcare.